Monday 24th March 2014

 There are loads of buses throughout the day that take you to the bordertown of Sixaola, just 30 miles from Bocas Del Toro, Panama.
 But there’s only one that goes direct to Bocas Del Toro and it leaves at 10am.

-Central American cities have this REALLY ANNOYING HABIT of having separate bus stations for each bus company, and each bus company has it’s own route monopoly.
-In South America, the bus companies are all lumped in together in one place WHICH MAKES SO MUCH MORE SENSE I DON’T KNOW WHERE TO START.
+Central American cities have this really annoying habit of having separate bus stations for each bus company, and each bus company has it’s own route monopoly.
+In South America, the bus companies are generally all lumped in together in one giant bus station.
+I know which system I prefer.

 So, erring on the side of caution, Casey and I got to the bus station at 9.05am to find out that the bus to Bocas had already left… at 9am.